Govindest/Canvas-Multi-Upload/README.md

 The script is modular, making it easy to extend or add features.

 ### Adding a New Feature
+My Personal Next Steps
+- Get Github Pages to Work
+- If your client wants it, add an auto module system
+- Place to save the api key(web model)

 1. Create a new function similar to create_assignment_in_course or create_announcement_in_course.